ashea29/snappy-ai/README.md

 # Snappy AI

-A simple app to interact with the "text-curie-001" OpenAI completion model.
+A simple app to interact with the "text-curie-001" GPT-3 AI engine from OpenAI.
 Built for Shopify's Front End Developer Intern Challenge.

 ## Usage